nrwl/nx/docs/shared/extending-nx/project-graph-plugins.md

 });
 ```

+{% callout type="note" title="More details" %}
-> Note: You can designate any type for the node.
+You can designate any type for the node.
 This differentiates third party projects from projects in the workspace.
 If you are writing a plugin for a different language, it's common to use IPC to get the list of nodes which you can then add using the builder.
+{% /callout %}

 ## Adding New Dependencies to the Project Graph